-Traffic Updates — Every Hour on the Hour
+Traffic Updates — Three Times per Hour

 Renting a Vehicle?
-Get to Know it Before Heading Out
+Get to Know It Before Heading Out

 Load Your Vehicle Safely!

 Loading all vehicles properly will make your trip safer and less stressful.
 Apply these simple precautions to ensure safety:

 - Never exceed the load capacity or the towing capacity of a vehicle or trailer.

 - Heavy items should be located low, centered, and over or between the axles.
 For trailers, load the heaviest items toward the front.

 - Secure your load with straps or rope, and batten it down with a tarp or net whenever possible to secure small items.

 - Make sure the brakes and lights work on your vehicle and any trailer you’re towing.